congweitao/congweitao.github.io/README.md

 ### On Data Science
 I begin to study data science because I believe that the value behind data is much more important than the infrastructures.
-I agree that data will be the most important assets of all enterprises in the future, and knowing data will be the critical task in the movement of Industry 4.0.
+I agree that data will be the most important assets of all enterprises in the future, and knowing data will be the critical task in moving forward of Industry 4.0.

 [Maximizing Data Locality in Distributed Systems](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/jcss.pdf)
 [Mathematical and Software of the Distributed Computing System Work Planning on the Multiagent Approach Basis](https://pdfs.semanticscholar.org/288d/b1dc3f40787e2e8c6c23a7ac2df36f353a10.pdf)